solana-developers/program-examples/README.md

 - `pdas` - Everything you need to know about working with Program Derived Addresses & program-owned accounts.
 - `advanced-pdas` - Common Web2 design patterns implemented with PDAs on Solana.

-Each example contains two folders:
+:file_folder: Each example contains two folders:
 - `native` - Written using Solana's native Rust crates and vanilla Rust.
 - `anchor` - Written using Anchor's `anchor_lang` Rust crate and the associated Anchor framework to build & deploy.

-How to build & run:
+:wrench: How to build & run:
 - Before running anything in any folder make sure you pull in the dependencies with `yarn install`.
 - `native` - Use `cicd.sh` to build & deploy the program.
 Run `yarn run test` to test it.
 - `anchor` - Use `anchor build && anchor deploy` to build & deploy the program.
 Run `anchor run test` to test it.

 ## To-Do:
-**Got something you want to see here?
+:mag: *Got something you want to see here?
 Add it to the list.
 Or better yet, write one & create a PR!*
 - ### [x] Program Basics
 - [x] 1.
 Hello Solana
 - [x] 2.
 Custom instruction data
 - [x] 3.
 Recommended program layout
 - ### [ ] Accounts
 - [x] 1.
 Creating a system account
-- [ ] 2.
+- [x] 2.
 Rent
 - [ ] 3.
 Transferring SOL
 - [ ] 4.
 Transferring an account's ownership
 - [ ] 5.
 Destroying an account